 Credit Scores…..Where does that magical number come from?

-We all know that most lending institutions are going to use a person’s credit score as a basis for approving a loan, and also to determine what their interest rate will be.
+We all know that most lending institutions are going to use a person’s credit score as a basis for approving a loan and also to determine what their interest rate will be.
 To many of us that credit score is just a number, and the higher it is the better.
-But what is the credit score really?
+But what is a credit score really?
 What information determines what that number will be?

 - 15% of your score is Length of Credit.
-This is the length of your credit history, or the length of time specific accounts have been open.
+This is the length of your credit history or the length of time, specific accounts have been open.
 Six payments are required on an active loan to generate a score for the first time.
-Many people think that closing old accounts will improve their score, but in reality this could actually have a negative impact.
+Many people think that closing old accounts will improve their scores, but in reality, this could actually have a negative impact.
 More weight is given to longer history, so leaving those older accounts open is better.

 - 10% of your score is Types of Credit.
 To get the most out of this category you should have a diverse credit history that includes credit cards, car loans, student loans, and mortgages.
 Some categories do have more weight than others, but all are important.
 Mortgages have more weight than installment loans, and revolving credit (such as credit cards) is given a lesser value.

 While a lot of information is contained in your credit score it is not always the big picture.
 There are some exclusions as well, such as your race, national origin, gender, or criminal record.
 It also does not include debt ratio, income, length of residence at current address, length of employment, current employment status, marital status, or whether you receive public aid.
 Even though these factors are left out, some of them help determine what loans and interest you are qualified for.

 Knowing where the score comes from is only half the battle.
 The other half is what actions will hurt you, and what you can do to make the score better.